-Young C. Cho, PHd
+Young C. Cho, PhD

-Associate Professor, Department of Pharmaceutical Sciences College of Pharmacy, Marshall B. Ketchum University, Fullerton, California
+Position title: Associate Professor, Department of Pharmaceutical Sciences College of Pharmacy, Marshall B. Ketchum University, Fullerton, California

-Advisor: Dr. Colin Jefcoate
+Phone: Advisor: Dr. Colin Jefcoate

 Research Interest: Physiological effects of bile acids on fibroblastic transformation into fat cells